 In terms of investment, PropTech companies raised $5.6 billion dollars in funding between 2012 and 2016.
 Almost two years have elapsed since the close of that period, so that figure will have grown substantially by now.

-In Spain, local Real Estate Consultancy Savills Aguirre Newman composes a domestic PropTech map which tracks the local entrepreneurial ecosystem.
+In Spain (where Unnax is located), local Real Estate Consultancy Savills Aguirre Newman composes a domestic PropTech map which tracks the local entrepreneurial ecosystem.
 It currently lists 225 PropTech companies operating in Spain.